agnesoft/adev/projects/abuild/high_level_design.md

 A file called `main.cpp` indicates it is a C++ source file (customary `.cpp` extension) and the resulting binary is to be an executable (customary `main` name).
 It is placed in a directory `MyApp` that indicates a name of the binary.
 The source file includes `<iostream>` which is a known STL header.
 In conclusion the author of this project clearly wants to build an executable called `MyApp` from the source file `main.cpp` that depends on STL.

 And yet every existing C++ build system requires another file - a build file - that will repeat exactly this information that is already there in order to work and to produce correct output.
 This means double maintenance and leads to divergence of the code and the build files over time (e.g. stale/unnecessary dependencies).

 Furthermore it accommodates ambiguous and obscure code.
 There is no reason to use the `.cpp` extension or `main` as a main source file for executables, nor is it needed to name the containing directory after the binary being built.
 Most projects do this but plenty do not and even the most diligent will introduce subtle diversities (e.g. directory `MyServerApp` actually building executable called `MyServer`).

 ### Preprocessor

 Another reason for build files is the preprocessor.
-The C++ preprocessor is unique in that a simple and arbitrary argument passed to the compiler can completely alter the code.
+The C++ preprocessor is unique in that a simple and arbitrary argument passed to the compiler can completely change the code.
 From the compiler perspective the source files are incomplete "templates" that become real source files only after being preprocessed.
 While preprocessor is mostly used for including headers and thus sharing (kind of) information between source files, it can also be used to enable/disable code and to alter its meaning.
 That being said the preprocessor is necessary in C++ and it is mostly used reasonably.

 Consider: